celia-brt/canva-reviews-analysis/README.md

 **Q1 — How do customers perceive Canva's app?**

-84.7% of users are satisfied.
-But 5,143 users left negative reviews — and among those with explicit complaint keywords, the signal is clear: these are genuinely frustrated users, not rating errors.
+84.7% of users rate Canva positively.
+10.3% left a negative review (1-2 stars).
+Among these, 1,223 contain explicit complaint keywords — the most actionable segment for product improvement.

 **Q2 — What problems are users complaining about most?**